daweibai/PCBS-langevo/README.md

 # AE
 * What was your level in programming before starting the class (roughly)

 I had no training in coding before coming to the Cogmaster.
-I followed the AT2 class last year, where we modeled neural networks.
+I followed the AT2 course last year, which is an introductory course to computational neuroscience.
 For all my codes, I mostly only used functions like the conditional and the "for" loop.
 I had never defined a function before this course.
 My goal was to plot figures and "as long as it works".

 * What you learned while working for this class (throught the lectures and/or the project)